 PATHOGENESIS AND PATHOLOGY

 Infection follows inhalation of microconidia (Fig. 111-1).
 Once they reach the alveolar spaces, microconidia are rapidly recognized and engulfed by alveolar macrophages.
 At this point, the microconidia transform into budding yeasts (Fig. 111-2), a process that is integral to the pathogenesis of histoplasmosis and is dependent on the availability of calcium and iron inside the phagocytes.
 The yeasts are capable of growing and multiplying inside resting macrophages.
 Neutrophils and then lymphocytes are attracted to the site of infection.
 Before the development of cellular immunity, yeasts use the phagosomes as a vehicle for translocation to local draining lymph nodes, whence they spread hematogenously throughout the reticuloendothelial system.
 Adequate cellular immunity develops ~2 weeks after infection.
 T cells produce interferon γ to assist the macrophages in killing the organism and controlling the progression of disease.
-Interleukin 12 and tumor necrosis factor α (TNF-α) play an essential role in cellular immunity ...
+Interleukin 12 and tumor necrosis factor α (TNF-α) play an essential role ...